 Aluminium Corrosion is therefore the process of decay in Aluminium molecules.
-This is however, a slow process and can take many months or years to form.
-There is also many types of corrosion which is important in dictating how to prevent or slow down the process.
+This is, however, a slow process and can take many months or years to form.
+There are also many types of corrosion which are important in dictating how to prevent or slow down the process.

 Rust vs Corrosion

 The difference between rusting and corroding can depend on the material used.
 For example, rusting will occur in iron whereas corroding occurs on ceramics or polymers.
 Although both processes result in the disintegration of a material, it’s important to know the differences so you can resolve the issue effectively.

 - Rusting only occurs on iron metal-based materials

 - Rusting is caused by moist air, corrosion is caused by any chemical

 So does aluminium rust?

 In short, technically no aluminium doesn’t rust.
 Aluminium is known for being strong, lightweight and able to last the test of time and weathering as it doesn’t rust.

 Why it doesn’t rust is a very interesting thought.
 Aluminium in its purest form is a very reactive metal, it can dissolve when exposed to water.
 However, it is this reactive nature that acts as its saving grace.
 When aluminium is exposed to air, water or soil aluminium reacts with the oxygen and creates a thin coat of aluminium oxide which chemically bonds to the surface of the metal.
 This hardens and doesn’t flake which helps to keep the metal from rusting or corroding.